-According to the Central Bank of the Dominican Republic, domestic food processing was valued at \$8.8 billion in CY 2019, with an additional \$2.8 billion for processed beverages and other products.
-Combined, these categories represented 50 percent of the total value-added for all (food and non-food) manufacturing activities in the DR. The key products include processed meat, milling products, dairy products, oils and vegetable-origin fats, and sugar confectionary.
+According to the Central Bank of the Dominican Republic, as of September 2020 local agricultural product-related food processing was valued at \$2.5 billion, with an additional \$0.7 billion for processed beverages and other products during the same period.
+Combined, these categories were 50 percent of the total value added for all manufacturing activities in the DR. The key products include processed meat, milling products, dairy products, oils and vegetable-origin fats, and sugar confectionary.
 These activities have substantially contributed to employment and growth in the Dominican Republic's (DR) economy.
 Since the implementation of the U.S.-Dominican Republic-Central America Free Trade Agreement (CAFTA-DR), U.S. ingredients have had an increasing role in the DR's food processing sector.
-For general information, please refer to FAS/Santo Domingo's 2019 Exporter Guide.
+For general information, please refer to FAS/Santo Domingo's 2020 Exporter Guide.